 SYST EM TYPES RISK

 COLD WATER MAINS: RATING

 Satisfactory

 COLD WATER STORAGE TANKS:

 None on site

 HOT WATER CALORIFIERS:

 None on site

 POINT OF USE WATER HEATERS:

-The Small kitchen water heater is not operation nal.
-Medium

-Repair/replace as required.
+The water heater was not operational at the tir having no central heating and the water heater is starting to show signs of stagnation.
+There are plans to fix the heating issue.
+It would be preferable to replace this water heat could be fitted in the photocopier room to supplied to the process of the start of the is heated by a primary coil.
+The internal water ater with a sealed unvented water heater, this Medium

+the building would still have hot water. ory an outlets.
+If the fleating were then to fail,

 Actioned date: Company/initials:

-The gas water heater supplying the main kitche n is very old and problematic.
-The push Medium

-buttons are hanging off and I could not get this

-survey. ·

-Replace this water heater.

-Consider using a high volume water heater which ch does not require gas and avoid the ongoing

-service costs associated with a gas water heate r.

-Actioned date: Company/initials:

 SHOWERS AND SPRAY OUTLETS:

 None on site

 GENERAL: Control Schemes

 There is a new logbook on site.
-This logbook ne w logbook should contain the following High

-information:

--A copy of this risk assessment

--An up to date management structure listing the on-site responsible people
+This logbook neinformation: -A copy of this risk assessment -An up to date management structure listing th -The RFCA legionella policy -Aquastat's reports (or add a statement showin -Evidence of any servicing/maintenance -Results from any legionella or TVC samples e on-site responsible people High

--The RFCA legionella policy

--Aquastat's reports (or add a statement showing where these records are kept)

--Evidence of any servicing/maintenance

--Results from any legionella or TVC samples

 Actioned date: Company/initials:

-The site responsible person should receive the High

-It is imperative that someone on site understan • • • • • • • • • • • • • • • • • • • •

-The site responsible person should also be fami

-ensure that they are fulfilling the requirements
+The site responsible person should receive the It is imperative that someone on site understar The site responsible person should also be familiensure that they are fulfilling the requirements ds why control measures are put in place. iliar with the RFCA legionella policy and should of this policy.
+High

 Actioned date: Company/initials:

-The site responsible person (or deputy RP) shou High

-ensure (if outlets have been identified as infreq uently used) that flushing records are up to
+The site responsible person (or deputy RP) shown ensure (if outlets have been identified as infrequented date.
+Possible infrequently outlets include: -The outside tap uently used) that flushing records are up to High

-date.

-Possible infrequently outlets include:

--The small kitchen

--The main kitchen

 Actioned date: Company/initials: